 Overgrown or untidy gardens

-Your neighbours over grown land can cause a nuisance by attracting unwanted pests and smells.
-Find our your rights and how we can help here.
+Your neighbour's overgrown land can cause a nuisance by attracting unwanted pests and smells.
+Find out your rights and how we can help here.

 If your neighbour lets rubbish build up on their land, or allows their garden to become overgrown, it could cause problems that affect you.
 For example: